File a Complaint

 File a complaint with DCCA.
 Click on the links below for complaint information on the different areas under our jurisdiction.

-For complaints against certain licensed professionals, Regulated Industries Complaints Office (RICO) complaint forms
+For complaints against certain licensed professionals or for unlicensed activity, Regulated Industries Complaints Office (RICO) complaint forms

 a cable provider, Cable Television (CATV) complaint forms